NigarValikhanova/Back-End/README.md

 ASP.NET has evolved over the years, and ASP.NET Core represents the latest version as of my knowledge cutoff in January 2022.
 It's worth checking for any updates or changes beyond that date.

+<h3> HTTP and HTTPS </h3>

+HTTP (Hypertext Transfer Protocol) and HTTPS (Hypertext Transfer Protocol Secure) are both protocols used for transmitting data over the internet.
+The main differences between them lie in their security features:

+1. **Security:**
+   - **HTTP (HyperText Transfer Protocol):** It operates over a plain text communication, which means that the data exchanged between the user and the website is not encrypted.
+This makes it susceptible to eavesdropping and man-in-the-middle attacks.
+   - **HTTPS (HyperText Transfer Protocol Secure):** It uses a secure, encrypted connection between the user's browser and the website.
+This encryption is typically achieved using TLS (Transport Layer Security) or its predecessor, SSL (Secure Sockets Layer).
+This encryption helps protect sensitive data, such as login credentials and payment information, from being intercepted by malicious actors.

+2. **Protocol and Port:**
+   - **HTTP:** Operates over port 80 by default.
+   - **HTTPS:** Operates over port 443 by default.
+The 'S' in HTTPS stands for 'Secure,' indicating that the communication is encrypted.

+3. **Authentication and Trust:**
+   - **HTTPS:** In addition to encryption, HTTPS provides authentication.
+When you visit a website using HTTPS, the server presents a digital certificate that is verified by a third party called a Certificate Authority (CA).
+This helps ensure that you are connecting to the legitimate website and not a malicious impostor.
+   - **HTTP:** Does not provide a mechanism for server authentication.
+As a result, there is a higher risk of connecting to an untrusted or malicious server.

+4. **SEO and Trust Indicators:**
+   - **Search Engines:** Search engines tend to favor HTTPS websites over HTTP ones in their ranking algorithms.
+   - **Browsers:** Modern web browsers often indicate the security status of a website to users.
+For example, a padlock icon in the address bar typically signifies a secure HTTPS connection, providing users with a visual cue that their connection is encrypted and secure.

+5. **Data Integrity:**
+   - **HTTPS:** Ensures data integrity by preventing tampering during the transmission of data between the user and the website.
+   - **HTTP:** Does not provide data integrity, and transmitted data can be altered by attackers without detection.

+In summary, HTTPS is an extension of HTTP that adds a layer of security through encryption and authentication.
+It is especially important for websites that handle sensitive information to ensure the confidentiality and integrity of data exchanged between users and the server.HTTP (Hypertext Transfer Protocol) and HTTPS (Hypertext Transfer Protocol Secure) are both protocols used for transmitting data over the internet.
+The main differences between them lie in their security features:

+1. **Security:**
+   - **HTTP (HyperText Transfer Protocol):** It operates over a plain text communication, which means that the data exchanged between the user and the website is not encrypted.
+This makes it susceptible to eavesdropping and man-in-the-middle attacks.
+   - **HTTPS (HyperText Transfer Protocol Secure):** It uses a secure, encrypted connection between the user's browser and the website.
+This encryption is typically achieved using TLS (Transport Layer Security) or its predecessor, SSL (Secure Sockets Layer).
+This encryption helps protect sensitive data, such as login credentials and payment information, from being intercepted by malicious actors.

+2. **Protocol and Port:**
+   - **HTTP:** Operates over port 80 by default.
+   - **HTTPS:** Operates over port 443 by default.
+The 'S' in HTTPS stands for 'Secure,' indicating that the communication is encrypted.

+3. **Authentication and Trust:**
+   - **HTTPS:** In addition to encryption, HTTPS provides authentication.
+When you visit a website using HTTPS, the server presents a digital certificate that is verified by a third party called a Certificate Authority (CA).
+This helps ensure that you are connecting to the legitimate website and not a malicious impostor.
+   - **HTTP:** Does not provide a mechanism for server authentication.
+As a result, there is a higher risk of connecting to an untrusted or malicious server.

+4. **SEO and Trust Indicators:**
+   - **Search Engines:** Search engines tend to favor HTTPS websites over HTTP ones in their ranking algorithms.
+   - **Browsers:** Modern web browsers often indicate the security status of a website to users.
+For example, a padlock icon in the address bar typically signifies a secure HTTPS connection, providing users with a visual cue that their connection is encrypted and secure.

+5. **Data Integrity:**
+   - **HTTPS:** Ensures data integrity by preventing tampering during the transmission of data between the user and the website.
+   - **HTTP:** Does not provide data integrity, and transmitted data can be altered by attackers without detection.

+In summary, HTTPS is an extension of HTTP that adds a layer of security through encryption and authentication.
+It is especially important for websites that handle sensitive information to ensure the confidentiality and integrity of data exchanged between users and the server.

 # FRONT-END
 <h1> HTML </h1>